pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-11.md

 There was on that spot in old times a great and noble city called Cambaluc, which is as much as to say in our tongue “The city of the Emperor.”

-But the Great Kaan was informed by his Astrologers that this city would prove rebellious, and raise great disorders against his imperial authority.
+But the Great Kaan was informed by his Astrologers that this city would:
+- be rebellious, and
+- raise great disorders against his imperial authority

+So he caused:
-So he caused the present city to be built close beside the old one, with only a river between them.{2} And he caused the people of the old city to be removed to the new town that he had founded; and this is called Taidu.
+- the present city to be built close beside the old one, with only a river between them.
+- the people of the old city to be removed to the new town that he had founded

+This is called Taidu.
 [However, he allowed a portion of the people which he did not suspect to remain in the old city, because the new one could not hold the whole of them, big as it is.]

 The city was 24 miles square.

 Each side of it hath a length of 6 miles, and it is four-square.

-And it is all walled round with walls of earth which have a thickness of full ten paces at bottom, and a height of more than 10 paces;{3} but they are not so thick at top, for they diminish in thickness as they rise, so that at top they are only about 3 paces thick.
-And they are provided throughout with loop-holed battlements, which are all whitewashed.
+It is all walled round with walls of earth which have a thickness of full 10 paces at bottom, and a height of more than 10 paces.

+But they are not so thick at top, for they diminish in thickness as they rise, so that at top they are only about 3 paces thick.

+They are provided throughout with loop-holed battlements, which are all whitewashed.

 There are 12 gates, and over each gate there is a great and handsome palace, so that there are on each side of the square three gates and five palaces; for (I ought to mention) there is at each angle also a great and handsome palace.
 In those palaces are vast halls in which are kept the arms of the city garrison.{4}

-The streets are so straight and wide that you can 375see right along them from end to end and from one gate to the other.
-And up and down the city there are beautiful palaces, and many great and fine hostelries, and fine houses in great numbers.
+The streets are so straight and wide that you can see right along them from end to end and from one gate to the other.

+Up and down the city there are beautiful palaces, and many great and fine hostelries, and many fine houses.

 [All the plots of ground on which the houses of the city are built are four-square, and laid out with straight lines; all the plots being occupied by great and spacious palaces, with courts and gardens of proportionate size.
 All these plots were assigned to different heads of families.

-Each square plot is encompassed by handsome streets for traffic; and thus the whole city is arranged in squares just like a chess-board, and disposed in a manner so perfect and masterly that it is impossible to give a description that should do it justice.]{5}
+Each square plot is encompassed by handsome streets for traffic.

+Thus, the whole city is arranged in squares just like a chess-board, and disposed in a manner so perfect and masterly that it is impossible to give a description that should do it justice.

 In the middle of the city there is a great clock—a bell—which is struck at night.